willquill/untangle-mdns/README.md

 - Installs avahi-daemon with dependencies
 - Configures /etc/avahi/avahi-daemon.conf
+- Installs libnss-mdns for hostname resolution
+- Installs [avahi-utils](https://command-not-found.com/avahi-browse) to let you use `avahi-browse` for troubleshooting
-- Allows you to specify which interfaces can broadcast Bonjour as Ansible variables
+- Variables in `untangle-mdns.yml` allow you to specify which interfaces can broadcast Bonjour as Ansible variables

+Outcome of playbook:

+- So far, I have tested this by having my iPhone and my AppleTV on different vlans/subnets, routed through the Untangle box.
+I can use AirPlay to send the signal from my iPhone to the AppleTV.

+**Important: You must also allow port 5353 on protocol UDP between the subnets used by the interfaces you specified in the playbook.
+This information is located on [this page](https://wiki.debian.org/Avahi).**

 ### Prepare SSH Keys and Config